 - Oculus SDK and Unity versions updated.

 - Bald eagle model updated to a new high resolution one, and the Harpy eagle model has been updated to it's latest version.

 Any VR ready pc should cope, but your PC specification would be very useful in any feedback.
 Note single-pass rendering may now be required, but I am checking with Simul regarding trueSKY in

 VR.
 It seems to *require* single-pass rendering for VR. :(

 I am running my simulator on: Intel i9 9900K, 16gb ram, Nvidia GTX 1080, with current Oculus runtimes and a CV1 only for now.

 Please read the following notes to make best use of this software:

-- Try the in-game tutorial.
+- Try the in-game tutorial, and DEFINITELY view the website video tutorials if you want an intro to Aquila.
 Select Tutorial from the main menu.
 There are tutorials for all three control methods covering: Touch, XBox controller, Oculus Remote and Headset steering.

 - This release should, once again, work on the DK2.
 It works on mine at least, with head tracking!